jaredwray/cacheable/packages/flat-cache/README.md

 - `create(options?: FlatCacheOptions)` - Creates a new cache and will load the data from disk if it exists
 - `createFromFile(filePath, options?: FlatCacheOptions)` - Creates a new cache from a file
-- `clearByCacheId(cacheId: string, cacheDir?: string)` - Clears the cache by the cacheId
+- `clearCacheById(cacheId: string, cacheDir?: string)` - Clears the cache by the cacheId
 - `clearAll(cacheDirectory?: string)` - Clears all the caches